News & Updates

 These apps are designed for Deaf or Hard of Hearing American Sign Language users to place and receive Video Relay Service (VRS) and Video Phone (VP) calls over a Wi-Fi or cellular data connection.

-These apps are designed for severely to profoundly Hard of Hearing/deaf/Deaf users (who speak for themselves) to place telephone relay service calls over a Wi-Fi or cellular data connection.
+IPCTS (Internet Protocol Captioned Telephone Service) telephone apps are designed for severely to profoundly Hard of Hearing/deaf/Deaf users who speak for themselves.
+These apps are used to place telephone relay service calls over a WiFi or cellular data connection.
 Note: If the Smartphone has cellular service, just the smartphone is needed to serve for both voice and reading captions.
-If a tablet is being used to read captions, a telephone of ANY kind is needed for the user to speak to the other party.
+Tablets may also be used for this purpose and service requirements vary.
+The cost for using these apps is funded by the FCC.

 This is by no means a comprehensive list of what is available, so get on your device and see what may be helpful to you or a loved one!
 Technology is a great thing!